AjayKMehta/template-dotnet/README.md

 ## Overview

 This repo is a template for creating .NET repos.
 You can do this by clicking the **Use this template** button in the top right corner.
+The new repo will have **main** as the default branch.

 ## git